 Participants are fully vested in all shares and funds purchased with their employee contributions and earnings thereon.
 Employees must attain age 65 or have one year of service, as defined in the Plan, before any employer contributions are vested.
-Forfeited balances of terminated participants' non-vested accounts are first used to restore a missing individual's accounts if such individual makes a claim or used to restore the accounts of a participant who is rehired who previously forfeited his account if certain conditions are met.
+Forfeited balances of terminated participants' non-vested accounts are first used to restore a missing individual's accounts if such individual makes a claim or are used to restore the accounts of a participant who is rehired who previously forfeited his account if certain conditions are met.
 Thereafter, forfeitures are used to offset future employer contributions.
-Forfeitures during the years ended December 31, 2018 and 2017, were \$4,900 and \$16,420, respectively.
+There were no forfeitures during the year ended December 31, 2019.
+Forfeitures were \$4,900 during the year ended December 31, 2018.
 No amendment to, or termination of, the Plan can reduce employees' interests in their accounts as of the date of the amendment or termination.